BPHL-Molecular/flisochar/README.md

 Flisochar owes its inspiration to FLAQ-AMR, the Florida BPHL's standard pipeline for taxonomic characterization and AMR detection.

 The Flisochar's overaching goal is to improve the identification of bactorial isolates using hybrid assembly from short and long-read sequencing data.
 Short-read and long-read sequences can be respectively from the Illumina MiSeq system and the Oxford Nanopore Technologies.
-The pipeline is built in Nextflow, and Python is used to develop custom scripts, enabling the parsing through of output.
+The pipeline is built in Nextflow, and Python is used to develop custom scripts, enabling the parse of output.
 It comes with singularity container to simplify installation.

 # Workflow